 Bokor National Park is home to countless abandoned buildings and spending time driving around them is an absolute must.
 Perhaps the most talked about spot is Bokor Hill Station.
 This collection of buildings, built in the 1920s by French colonists, makes up what would have once been a luxurious mountain resort.

-Another building well worth exploring within the Bokor Hill Station area is the Catholic Church.
+There aren’t too many buildings you can get in anymore but the Catholic Church just before Le Bokor Palace Hotel is one of the remaining few.
 Nestled amongst beautiful greenery, the church boasts beautiful views over the surrounding park.
-It is also one of the few churches left in Cambodia to withstand the destruction of religious buildings under the Khmer Rouge regime.
+It is also one of the few churches in Cambodia to withstand the destruction of religious buildings under the Khmer Rouge regime.

 5. Wander Around the Le Bokor Palace Hotel Grounds